-Symptoms First Aid Symptoms of heat syncope include: Workers with heat syncope should: • Light-headedness Sit or lie down in a cool place when they • Dizziness begin to feel symptoms. • Fainting Slowly drink water, clear juice, or a sports beverage.
-If they have or are fainting, then Call 911, notify their supervisor and make arrangement for transportation to medical facility identified in the Emergency Response Plan
+Symptoms First Aid Symptoms of heat syncope include: Workers with heat syncope should: Light-headedness Sit or lie down in a cool place when they begin to Dizziness feel symptoms. • Fainting Slowly drink water, clear juice, or a sports beverage.
+If they have or are fainting, then call 911, notify their supervisor and make arrangements for transportation to a medical facility identified in this EAP.